kentro-tech/ai-evals-context-talk/README.md

 Companion repo to my talk for Hamel and Shreya's AI Evals course about AI assisted coding for eval tools.

 The only think worth looking at in here is the talk.
-This is provided in 2 formats:

-- The Presentation:
-- Raw Jupyter Notebook is `presentation.ipynb`.
-You almost certainly don't actually want this.
+The rest is just screenshots and files useful in giving the talk.

+Here is the talk:  https://kentro-tech.github.io/ai-evals-context-talk/presentation.html